karantan/beagle/README.md

 ## Configuration

-Update settings in `config.yaml` and set `SLACK_NOTIFICATION` env var.
-This needs to be an Incoming WebHook url.

-If you don't want slack reporting, then just leave `slack-channel` field empty (in the `config.yaml` file).
-By default it will always report to the stdout.
+By default Beagle will always report to the stdout.

+Set `SLACK_NOTIFICATION` env var (Incoming WebHook url) if you want slack notifications and make sure you provide slack channel information via `-slack` flag.

+All other settings are set via flags.
+Run it with `--help` to see all the options.

 ## Nix